xakon/xakon.github.io/dev/web.md

 Even me has been asked once to implement some of their kind!

-I found an interesting article, where the author shows how one can easily and quicly implement some simple REST services using only [Nginx](http://nginx.org/) and [PostgreSQL](http://www.postgresql.org/):
+I found an interesting article, where the author shows how one can easily and quickly implement some simple REST services using only [Nginx](http://nginx.org/) and [PostgreSQL](http://www.postgresql.org/):
 [Simple API with Nginx and PostreSQL](http://rny.io/nginx/postgresql/2013/07/26/simple-api-with-nginx-and-postgresql.html).